LoganCarter08/Open_CAN_Bus_Hub/README.md

 |M2 Threaded Inserts | $0.06   | min of 2 per plug |
 |M3 Threaded Inserts | $0.09   | min of 4     |

+**Note:** The more PCB you order the cheaper they are.
 Example: A 10 plug hub should cost around $40 if you only bought 10 PCBs.
-The more you buy, the cheaper they are.
-For example, ordering 5 costs 10x more per PCB than ordering 100.
+A 20 plug hub should cost around $50 if you only bought 20 PCBs.

 **Q. What pin orientation is used?**